 Julie B. Johnson holds a BA degree in Dance with a pedagogy concentration from Marymount Manhattan College, and an MS degree in Nonprofit Management from Milano School of International Affairs, Management, and Urban Policy.
-She is a dance artist, working and collaborating with various communities in traditional and non-traditional dance settings.
-She is a founding Artistic Director of Evolve Dance Inc., a nonprofit dance organization; and a co-founder and former Director of the Y Dance Program, a comprehensive dance-training program.
+She is a co-founder of the nonprofit dance organization, Evolve Dance Inc.; she teaches and presents choreography throughout New York, Philadelphia, and beyond; and she conducts collaborative dance residencies with various communities, locally and abroad.
 Her research is centered on community interaction through choreography, education, performance, and collaboration.

 Jeong Sun Park was born and raised in Seoul, Korea and graduated with honors form Ewha Women’s University with a B.A in Dance.
 She received her M.A. in Dance Education from NYU’s Steinhardt School of Education.
-She has performed in Korea, Japan, China, Russia, Canada and NYC including 92nd Street Y/ Harkness Dance Center and NYU theaters.
-Her dance training background includes modern dance, Korean dance and ballet.
-Before coming to Temple, she taught and designed dance curriculum at New York Korean school.
-Her research interest focuses on Korean American student’s dance learning experiences in the context of globalization and multicultural dance education in Korea.
+She has performed in Korea, Japan, China, Russia, Canada and the US including the 92nd Street Y/Harkness Dance Center and NYU theaters.
+Before coming to Temple, she taught and designed dance curriculum at the Korean School of New York.
+Her research interest focuses on North Korean defector’s dance learning experiences and multicultural dance education in Korea.
 She is a lecturer at Chung-Ang Universtiy and Hansung University in Seoul, Korea and serves as an editorial assistant at the Korean Journal for Dance Studies.

 Molly Shanahan holds a B.A. in Dance and English from Denison University, and an M.A. in Dance Composition from The Ohio State University.
 She is the founder and artistic director of Molly Shanahan/Mad Shak, a contemporary dance company that supports the development of her work, and was on the faculty at Northwestern University's Dance Program prior to deciding to pursue a Ph.D. at Temple.
 Her research interests are rooted in subjective embodied practice, and include evolving her distinct movement vocabulary within a broader context, and articulating the impact of the witness/witnessed relationship on the performance of her work.